bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 You can use a `PlayerConfiguration` to configure the player instance.

-This configuration specifies the following configuration parameters, of which most are optional:
+The player configuration specifies the following configuration parameters, of which most are optional:

+* `engine` - The engine to use, by default `.standard`.
+* `audioConfig` - The audio configuration to use, by default `.standard`.
-* `buttons` - Button configuration
+* `buttonConfig` - The button configuration to use, by default `.standard`.
-* `eventHandler` - A block that receives player events
-* `isViewerSubscribed` - Whether or not the viewer is subscribed
+* `isViewerSubscribed` - Whether or not the viewer is subscribed, by default `false`.
-* `localeInfo` - Locale information that should be passed to the player
-* `theme` - The client-specific theme to use for the player, if any
+* `localeInfo` - The locale info to use, by default `.standard`.
-* `shareAutoplay` - Whether or not a shared show should autoplay
+* `shareAutoplay` - Whether or not to use autoplay when sharing shows, by default `.enabled`.
-* `shareBaseUrl` - The base URL to apply when sharing a show
+* `shareBaseUrl` - The base URL to apply to share URLs, by default `nil`.
-* `streamer` - Information about the current streamer
+* `streamerInfo` - The streamer info to use, by default `.standard`.
-* `ui` - UI configuration
+* `uiConfig` - The UI configuration to use, by default `.standard`.
+* `eventHandler` - The event handler to use for listening to player events.

-### PlayerConfiguration.Buttons
+### PlayerConfiguration.Button

-This configuration specifies the following button configurations:
+This type specifies the following button configurations:

 * `checkout` - The behavior of the checkout button
 * `dismiss` - The behavior of the dismiss button
-* `product` - The behavior of product links
+* `product` - The behavior of product buttons

 ### PlayerConfiguration.LocaleInfo

-This configuration specifies the following locale configurations:
+This type specifies the following locale information:

+* `locale` - An optional string that describes the current locale
 * `currency` - An optional string that describes the current currency
-* `locale` - An optional string that describes the current locale
 * `trimPriceTrailingZeros` - Whether or not to trim trailing zeros in product prices

-### PlayerConfiguration.Streamer
+### PlayerConfiguration.StreamerInfo

-This configuration specifies the following streamer configurations:
+This type specifies the following streamer information:

 * `name` - An optional string that describes the streamer name
 * `avatar` - An optional string that describes the streamer avatar

-### PlayerConfiguration.UI
+### PlayerConfiguration.UIConfiguration

-This configuration specifies the following UI configurations:
+This type specifies the following UI configurations:

 * `cartView` - The enabled state of the cart view
 * `cartButton` - The enabled state of the cart button